mmayank74567/mmayank74567/README.md

 - 👋 Hi, I’m @mmayank74567
 - 👀 I’m interested in deep learning (for computer vision)
-- 🌱 I’m currently working as project assistant at Indian Institue of Science, Bangalore.
+- 🌱 I’m currently working as project assistant at Indian Institute of Science, Bangalore.
 - 📫 More about me at  https://mmayank74567.github.io/

 <!---